bodil/typed-html/README.md

 This macro largely follows [JSX] syntax, but with some differences:

-* Text nodes must be quoted, because there's only so much Rust's tokeniser can handle outside string literals.
+* Text nodes must be quoted, because there's only so much Rust's tokenizer can handle outside string literals.
 So, instead of `<p>Hello</p>`, you need to write `<p>"Hello"</p>`.
 (The parser will throw an error asking you to do this if you forget.)